The Fiddler’s Companion

 A,G,A, CA,C | A,CE FEC | EFA BGE | AcB A2 ||

 DAVE MARSH'S FAVORITE.
 Canadian, Jig.
 Canada, Cape Breton.
 G Major.
-Standard.
+Standard tuning.
 AABB (Dunlay & Reich): AA’BB’ (Dunlay & Greenberg).
-The title comes from pianist Doug MacPhee, who named it after a friend, thought the tune was not composed by him.
+The title comes from pianist Doug MacPhee, who named it after a friend, though the tune was not composed by him.
 Source for notated versions: Buddy MacMaster (Cape Breton) [Dunlay & Greenberg, Dunlay & Reich].
 Dunlay & Greenberg (Traditional Celtic Violin Music from Cape Breton), 1996; pg.
 118. Dunlay & Reich (Traditional Celtic Fiddle Music of Cape Breton), 1986; pg.
 75 (listed as "Traditonal Jig").
 DMP6‑27‑1‑4, Doug MacPhee‑ "Cape Breton Piano III" (1981).
 RDRD 850, Raymond Ellis - “Dedicated to Mom and Dad” (1994.
 Appears as 1st “Traditional Jig” on ‘B’ side, 2nd cut).

 DAVE MACISAAC’S JIG.
 Canadian, Jig.
 Canada, Cape Breton.
 A Major.
 Standard tuning.
 AA’BB’.
-Composed by fiddler Jerry Holland (Inverness, Cape Breton) for fiddler/guitarist Dave MacIsaacs (Halifax, Nova Scotia).
+Composed by the late fiddler Jerry Holland (1955-2009, Inverness, Cape Breton) for fiddler/guitarist Dave MacIsaacs (Halifax, Nova Scotia).
 Cranford (Jerry Holland’s), 1995; No. 196, pg.
 56.

 DAVE MACISAAC’S STRATHSPEY.
 Canadian, Strathspey.
 Canada, Cape Breton.
 A Dorian.
 Standard tuning.
 AAB.
 Composed by fiddler Brenda Stubbert (b.
 1959, Point Aconi, Cape Breton, Nova Scotia) for guitarist/fiddler Dave MacIsaac’s (Halifax, Nova Scotia).
 Cranford (Brenda Stubbert’s), 1994; No. 17, pg.
 7. Brenda Stubbert - “Tamerack ‘er Down” (1985).